PedroDeBos/DSFB2_Portfolio/data.raw/README.txt

 "car.data" contains data used for machine learning using the randomForest method, taken from https://archive.ics.uci.edu/ml/machine-learning-databases/car/
 "car.names" contains metadata about this "car.data" data

+"Contax_v1_March2018.Rdata" is a training-dataset made for the IDTAXA machine learning algorythm